 It’d been several years since our last visit to the pretty village of Plockton, so before crossing the bridge to Skye we decided to visit for lunch.
 The grey skies of earlier had turned bright blue – it was definitely an al fresco lunch type of afternoon.

 Sitting outside the Plockton Hotel it felt like summer (only summer 2017 never arrived in Scotland).
-We were sun starved, so it was wonderful to bask in the sun’s rays once more.
+Being sun starved Scots, it was wonderful to bask in the sun’s rays once more.

 I broke with my usual lunchtime tradition of soup and sandwiches and opted for a tasty Talisker Whisky pate instead.
 The Wee White Dug definitely approved – his saddest of sad eyes scored him a few pieces of lean ham hock from my pate.
 Mr G played it safe with a fish soup and sarnie combo.